rsksmart/RSKIPs/IPs/RSKIP178.md

 	immediateDifficultyContribution = R(rskBlockHeader,bitcoinMergedMiningHeader)
     if not previouslyIncluded(bitcoinMergedMiningHeader.parent) return
     // uncles are already checked for previous inclusion, and uncle inclusion depth
-    // is shorter than SFAMM depth, so we don't need to check again.
+    // is shorter than IFAMM depth, so we don't need to check again.
     // This check should not change anything, and it can be used as an assertion if btcBlockpreviouslyIncluded(bitcoinMergedMiningHeader.getBlockHash()) return